hennas/RevMusic/meetings.md

 *Summary of what was discussed during the meeting*
 - Focus was on our client since everything else was already shown to work
 - Assistant noted that the actual URL for the client should have been shown in the README
-- Assistant noted that we shouldn't have hardcoded the values of, e.g., the add album field
+- Assistant noted that we shouldn't have hardcoded the field names of, e.g., the 'add album' section (should have used the schema).
   - Otherwise everything in the client was good
-- We explained our clients logo
+- We explained our client's logo
-- We provided our thoughts and feedback about this course
+- We provided our thoughts and feedback on this course
-- Assistant was glad that we had notices a mistake in the Wiki page for DL.
+- Assistant was glad that we had noticed a mistake in the Wiki page for DL.
 5

 ### Action points
 *List here the actions points discussed with assistants*